jnhoogstra/Steam_NLP_ReviewPredict/README.md

 ## For More Information
-Please review our full analysis in [our Jupyter Notebook](./Final/Notebook.ipynb) or our [presentation](./microsoftmovieanalysispowerpoint.pdf).
+Please review our full analysis in [our EDA Jupyter Notebook](./Chapter1_EDA_prep.ipynb), [our NLP Jupyter Notebook](./Chapter2_NLP.ipynb), [our Recommendation Jupyter Notebook](./Chapter3_Recommend.ipynb) or our [presentation](./Steam Reviews Sentiment and Recommendations.pdf).

 For any additional questions, please contact **Elliott Iturbe at eaiturbe@bsc.edu, Jacon Hoogstra at jnhoogstra@crimson.ua.edu, or Griffin Riner at gnriner@bsc.edu**

 ## Repository Structure

 ```
+├── Notebooks                                         <- code written for project with explanation
 ├── data                                              <- data files used for analyses
+├── deployment                                        <- code written for web application deployment
 ├── images                                            <- visualizations created
-├── Final Notebook.ipynb                  <- code written for project with explanation
-├── microsoftmovieanalysispowerpoint.pdf  <- PDF version of powerpoint
+├── Steam Reviews Sentiment and Recommendations.pdf   <- PDF version of powerpoint
 └── README.md                                         <- overview of project
 ```